willdurand-edu/security-slides/src/06_oauth.md

 # Password Grant

-Password grant is only appropriate for trusted clients, most likely first-party applications only.
+Password grant is only appropriate for **trusted clients**, most likely first-party applications only.
 It should be used for **your** services only.

     POST https://github.com/oauth/token